IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/about.md

 Chair of Deep Learning WP: <a href href="https://www.linkedin.com/in/pieter-knox/"> Pieter Knox </a> <br>
 Chair of Explainable Artificial Intelligence (XAI) WP: <a href href="https://www.linkedin.com/in/jonathan-bowden-22433b27/"> Jonathan Bowden </a> <br>
 Chair of Data Visualisation WP: <a href href="https://www.linkedin.com/in/eilish-bouse-655194b2/"> Eilish Bouse </a> <br>
+Chair of Data Analytics in e-commerce insurance Working Party: <a href href="https://www.linkedin.com/in/chanzhanliang/"> Zack Chan </a> <br>
 Chair of Data Science Contents and Webpage WP: <a href href="https://www.linkedin.com/in/chanzhanliang/"> Zack Chan </a> <br>

 ## Disclaimer
 The views expressed on this site are those of invited contributors and not necessarily those of the Institute and Faculty of Actuaries.
 The Institute and Faculty of Actuaries do not endorse any of the views stated, nor any claims or representations made in this publication and accept no responsibility or liability to any person for loss or damage suffered as a consequence of their placing reliance upon any view, claim or representation made in this publication.